MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ## FAQ

+**Q: Will these boards fit in Super Famicom shells?**

+A: I am pretty sure they do, but I don't have any to try out.
+If you're able to confirm they fit for me, please let me know, and I will update this question accordingly.

 **Q: Does this work with a DMG CPU instead of a SGB CPU?**

 A: Unfortunately, no, but it would be really nice if you could.